VikingDadMedic/assistantshub.ai/CONTRIBUTING.md

 ## Community

-We want to foster an inclusive and friendly community around Assistants Hub.
+We want to foster an inclusive and friendly community around Roxie Hub.
 We expect everyone to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please make sure you read and understand it.

-Thank you for contributing to Assistants Hub, and we look forward to your contributions!
+Thank you for contributing to Roxie Hub, and we look forward to your contributions!